-Get ready for a special fundraiser edition of Fresh Folk this week, as I feature the new album of William Blake’s poems set to music by Martha Redbone, and the new collection from Dana and Susan Robinson that showcases America’s musical heritage.
-I’ll also play songs from new albums by Ed Gerhard, New Folk Revival, and Red Rock Rondo, among other talented artists.
-Tune in (and show your support) this Saturday at 8pm to Fresh Folk on Utah Public Radio.
+On the show this week, I feature the fresh new album from Kim Richey, and the new release from the harmonizing trio The Boxcar Lilies.
+I’ll also play songs from new releases by Willie Nelson, Ashley Monroe, and Jason Boland, among other talented artists.
+Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.

 Today on The Zesty Garden, Dan Drost joins us for a discussion on how to extend your growing season and how to get those tomatoes to ripen before frost hits.
 And in Petals and Prose, journalist Nancy Williams joins us with some reminiscences of her friend and gardener extraordinaire, Will Pitkin, as well as a reading of his uniquely written obituary.

 Today we revisit one of the most popular programs from our archives.
 Mother George was a black midwife who practiced her art in a small southeastern Idaho town for 40 years.
 When she died around 1919, the women dressing her for burial discovered that she was man.

 Saturday, September, 21, will mark a historic moment for members of the LGBT community in Utah: the first Provo Pride Festival is planned for that day.
 Utah has held an annual, 3 day long, pride festival in Salt Lake City since 1983.
 Utah Pride started quite small but has grown to include national headliners and recent attendance has reached to well over 20,000 people.